How to write an executive summary that wows the right people

 Introduce and justify your conclusion

-Don’t simply state what changes you want to make.
-Use the report’s findings to back up your conclusions and, if possible, make projections on how this will improve the company.
+Instead of simply stating what changes you would like to implement, use the findings in the report to reinforce your conclusion and, if you can, outline using projections how this will bring improvements to the company.

-Whatever you suggest will take money, manpower or both.
-This is where you can communicate with the people who must sign off to make it happen.
+Whatever your suggestion, it will take effort, money or both.
+This is your chance to convince the people who have to approve and sign off these decisions to make it happen.

 How to make a good executive summary great